 - Non-verbal cues are particularly important.

-- Do not make assumptions; use neutral terms such as 'person' or 'partner' (rather than 'boy/girlfriend', 'wife/husband') until you have confirmed an individual's sexual orientation and relationship status.
+- Do not make assumptions; use neutral terms such as 'person' or 'partner' (rather than 'boy/girlfriend', 'wife/husband') until you have confirmed an individual's sexual orientation, gender and relationship status.
 Do not ask whether individuals are married or monogamous; rather, ask how many partners they have had.

 - If discussing sexual behaviours, ensure that the patient understands any medical terminology you may use and that you understand their slang terms.
 Some patients prefer doctors to use colloquial terms to discuss sex; others would find this off-putting.

-- There should be capacity to accommodate and communicate with those whose first language is not English.
+- There should be capacity to accommodate and communicate with those whose first language is not English, using official interpreters (in person or on the phone) rather than friends or family.
+Provision must also be made for those who need a sign-language interpreter.

 Human sexual behaviour is diverse.
 Health professionals should avoid moral or religious judgement of their patient's behaviour.
 Concentrate instead on managing health-related needs - including psychological and emotional - and take time to address the patient's concerns.

-Requests for clinician gender on cultural or religious grounds, or due to personal preference, should be accommodated where possible.
+Requests for a clinician of a particular sex on cultural or religious grounds, or due to personal preference, should be accommodated where possible.

 Taking a sexual history